lauralwd/metagenomicspractical/README.md

 * annotation (Prokka)
 * phylogeny reconstruction (IQTree)

+I recommend, especially to beginners, to install these tools via conda.
+If you have not installed conda, please refer to the guide for miniconda installation on linux.
+Once conda is installed, make sure you have cloned this git repository to your local linux system and navigate to that specific folder in a terminal.
+Then, you may create an environment with all software required via the following command:

+`conda env create --file conda-environment.yml`

+You activate the environment by typing `conda avtivate metagenomics_practical`

 # Learning goals of this practical
 * After this practical, you can name and explain the steps of a simple metagenomics workflow.
 Starting at acquiring sequencing data, all the way to annotation of individual draft genomes.
   * You can highlight the differences between ‘regular’ genome sequencing data and assemblies versus metagenomic sequencing data and assemblies.